Owais-Md/VR_Project1_Aryan_Owais_IMT2022102_IMT2022502/README.md

   - Optimizers: Adam, SGD, RMSprop.
   - Batch sizes: 16, 32, 64.
   - Dropout rates: 0.3, 0.4, 0.5.
-  - Final activation: Sigmoid, ReLU, Softmax.-
+  - Final activation: Sigmoid, ReLU, Softmax.
 - **Process**: Models are trained for 5 epochs with early stopping (patience=2) and evaluated on validation accuracy.
+- (The hyperparameters used and their results are shown in the section below.)

 #### B.iii: Compare CNN with ML Classifiers